recognito-vision/Windows-FaceRecognition-FaceLivenessDetection/README.md

      ```
      python app.py
      ```
-- Get your HWID and share it with us
+- Get your HWID and share it with us for trial license.

      ![HWID](https://github.com/recognito-vision/Windows-FaceRecognition-FaceLivenessDetection/assets/153883841/4e375399-e533-4913-be9d-260251d97a6b)